 Creating the Weed Patch Mountain Trail

 Conserving Carolina partnered with the Town of Lake Lure to protect over 1,500 acres at Buffalo Creek Park—making it one of the largest local parks in North Carolina.
-This land was slated for development, but during the recession, we were able to purchase the property out of bankruptcy.
+This land was slated for development as part of the GreyRock neighborhood, but during the recession, plans for the development were downsized and we were able to purchase the property out of bankruptcy.
 This allowed us to save a stunning tract of backcountry wilderness and open it to the public for recreation!

 Share Your Experience